iangge/iangge.github.io/_posts/2024-11-15-troubleshooting-makefile-missing-separator-error-in-vsc.md

 bundle exec jekyll serve
 ```

-Now with this code in my Makefile, I can simply run `make local` to test this website:
+Now with the code below in my Makefile, I can simply run `make local` to test this website instead of typing out `bundle exec jekyll serve` every time.
+This works somewhat similar to how [aliases in bash](https://linuxize.com/post/how-to-create-bash-aliases/) work.
 ```make
 local:
 	bundle exec jekyll serve